slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Think before you speak.
 Read before you think.' -- Fran Lebowitz*

-> *'A library is infinity under a roof.' -- Gail Carson Levine*
+> *'I have never met a person I admired who did not read more books than I did.' -- Kevin Kelly*

 > *'You don’t have to burn books to destroy a culture.
 Just get people to stop reading them.' -- Ray Bradbury*

 > *'I write to give myself strength.
 I write to be the characters that I am not.
 I write to explore all the things I’m afraid of.' -- Joss Whedon*

 > *'Tears are words that need to be written.' -- Paulo Coelho*

+> *'The best writing is rewriting.' -- E. B. White*

+> *'Any word you have to hunt for in a thesaurus is the wrong word.' -- Stephen King*

+> *'No book is worth reading that isn’t worth rereading.' -- Susan Sontag*

+> *'A library is infinity under a roof.' -- Gail Carson Levine*

 ### On classic books